Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Motivation and Background

 \subsection{Motivation}

 The development of Android malware detection has progressed significantly over the years, giving rise to numerous effective detection strategies.
-In theory, these strategies have demonstrated remarkable efficacy, but they still suffer dataset bias.
-For our study, we select six such strategies to conduct experiments.
-Therefore, we collected 67 instances of new malware introduced between July 1, 2023, and August 31, 2023.
-The results of their detection are presented in Table \ref{z-day}.
+In theory, these strategies have demonstrated remarkable efficacy.
+However, they still suffer from dataset bias, particularly selection bias and label bias, which stem from imbalanced and inconsistent datasets used during model training.
+To investigate this, we select six representative strategies for our study and conduct experiments to evaluate their performance. \textbf{Therefore, we collected 67 instances of new malware introduced between July 1, 2023, and August 31, 2023, from the MalwareBazaar\footnote{\url{https://bazaar.abuse.ch/}} website.
+This platform uploads newly discovered malware daily, providing direct download access to researchers and analysts. } The results of their detection are presented in Table \ref{z-day}.